Self-Guided Quad Tour

 Foellinger Auditorium

 Foellinger Auditorium, completed in 1907, resembles Thomas Jefferson's rotunda on the University of Virginia campus.
-It's home to the largest lectures at UIUC, but it's not just for academics.
+It's home to the largest lectures at Illinois, but it's not just for academics.
 Foellinger also hosts major campus lectures and performances.
 Past guests include Bill Gates, Ralph Nader, Dave Brubeck, Andrew Bird, the Mythbusters, and former President Barack Obama.

 Who Knew?